foundersandcoders/old-coursebook/patterns/week9/server-side-rendering.md

 ### Client-side rendering

-When the page loads in the browser, as well as the static content, there will be a script tag linking to your bundle file (created in webpack or browserift or similar).
+When the page loads in the browser, as well as the static content, there will be a script tag linking to your bundle file (created in webpack or browserify or similar).
 ```
 <script src="bundle.js" ></script>
 ```